Skip to main content

 • used in T5

-• encourages learning longer-range dependencies than single-token MLM.
+• encourages learning longer-range dependencies than single-token MLM

-• used alongside MLM in original BERT
+• used in ELECTRA

 More in Generative AI